-My time working as a UX researcher and designer on the Analytics team has been focused on defining user needs within the feild data science at a corporate level, ideating on the problems data scientists face working with secure data on-premises, and designing low and high fidelity wireframes and user flows for feature updates.
-Our team works primarily with our development and offering management teams to deliver the updated experience for Data Science Experience Local on Hortonworks Data Platform.
+My time working as a UX researcher and designer on the Analytics team was focused on defining user needs within the feild data science at a corporate level, ideating on the problems data scientists face working with secure data on-premises and designing low and high fidelity wireframes and user flows for feature updates.
+My team worked primarily with development and offering management teams to deliver the updated experience for Data Science Experience Local on Hortonworks Data Platform.

 UX Design, User Research

 Polly Adams, Rich Kam, Renee Mascinaras, Jason Azares, Zoe Padgett,

 Carrie Curtin, Nina Dang, Elika Berlin Leadership: Caroline Law, Jessica Gore